 Learn more about how you can make gardening another source of income.

 What do gardeners do?

 A gardener sows, plants, cultivates, and grooms the quiet residents of green spaces.
 For this reason, being a gardener requires a good balance of knowledge, physical fitness, and creativity.
-You can certainly have all the basic experience of home gardening, but building that incomparable wealth of knowledge with continuous practice will set you apart and make you an appealing choice to the average person.
+You can certainly have all the basic experience of home gardening.
+However, building that incomparable wealth of knowledge with continuous practice will set you apart and make you an appealing choice to the average client.

 A gardener’s tasks can include: